 Larger turbines help drive down the per MW cost of floating substructures, installation and operation, whilst reaching higher into the wind field, so increasing energy production per MW installed.
 Larger turbines drive a need for technology development at a component level, as offshore wind turbines use the largest castings, bearings, generators and composite structures in series manufacture in any industry.

 Technology development in floating substructure design and manufacture will have a major impact on LCOE.
 This cost element is specific to floating offshore wind and currently makes up a very large proportion of CAPEX.
-As the industry scales up and optimises this component, significant cost reductions will happen, just as they have for cost components in fixed offshore wind.
+As the industry scales up and optimises floating substructures, significant cost reductions will happen, just as they have for cost components in fixed offshore wind.
+Innovations in foundation substructures, such as lighter, more optimised designs, will reduce the amount of steel and other materials needed, lowering material and fabrication costs.
+Integration between turbine and foundation design could also help reduce costs.
+As the industry scales up, economies of scale and streamlined supply chains will further drive down costs.
+Additionally, increased project experience, and improved installation technologies, will contribute to making floating offshore wind more affordable and commercially viable over time, although this is dependent on deployment rates.

 Industry incorporation of digital, autonomous, artificial intelligence and other applicable technologies is also enabling significant cost reduction, especially through improved wind farm operation and control.